DogeGraveth/python-dungeon-escape/README.md

     ![maps](images/screenshot4.png)
 - A gun that shoots whenever the user right clicks triggering a cooldown and a recoil to the player.
 The gun rotates every frame to face the mouse.

 This game was loads of fun to make and came with a swarm of challenges which I had to overcome.
 By the end of it, it totaled to over 800+ lines of code in just my main.py file!
-I feel as though I really pushed the limits of a simple game engine like pygame with this project, to the point my old chestnut began struggling to run it.
+I feel as though I really pushed the limits of a simple game engine like pygame with this project, to the point my computer began struggling to run it.